cjratcliff/ml-compiled/docs/recurrent.rst

 Where * represents element-wise multiplication.
 Biases have been omitted for simplicity.

-z is used for constructing the new hidden vector and dictates which information is updated from the new output and which is remembered from the old hidden vector. r is used for constructing the output and decides which parts of the hidden vector will be used and which won’t be.
+:math:`z` is used for constructing the new hidden vector and dictates which information is updated from the new output and which is remembered from the old hidden vector.
+:math:`r` is used for constructing the output and decides which parts of the hidden vector will be used and which won’t be.
 The input for the current time-step is always used.

 """""""
 Papers